A shilling a day

 and do all the usual Greek sort of doin’s,

-and then one day, by accident no doubt, she found
+and then one day, by accident no doubt,

 someone’s old atlas left lying around